golioth/docs/docs/firmware/zephyr-device-sdk/firmware-upgrade/2-build-sample-application.md

 ### 1. Initial build and flash

 Navigate to the Golioth module in your zephyr install.
-If you followed [our nRF9160 Zephyr Quickstart](/firmware/hardware/nrf91/zephyr-quickstart) this will be in the `golioth-ncs-workspace/module/lib/golioth` directory.
+If you followed [Golioth NCS Build Environment](/firmware/zephyr-device-sdk/build-environment/zephyr-ncs) this will be in the `golioth-ncs-workspace/module/lib/golioth` directory.
 Build and flash the sample code.

 ```bash
 west build -b nrf9160dk_nrf9160_ns samples/dfu -p